metaphorjs/metaphorjs/README.md

 There is no dependency injector and code parser: adding one dot before variable names in templates {{.var}}
 removes the need in parser.

+// Some of the code in the library and its modules is taken from Angular and jQuery.

 ###Modules that can be used separately

 [MetaphorJs.lib.Namespace](https://github.com/kuindji/metaphorjs-namespace)